aws-samples/step-functions-workflows-collection/human-task-reminder/README.md

 ## How it works

-1. State Machine takes input object text and passes to parallel state.
-2. In parallel state calls Amazon Translate API to auto determine input language and request output language of Spanish, French, and Japanese.
-The input data is also passed onto next state.
-3. Once all translated values are returned the output array is parsed into a JSON object.
-4. A Put request is sent to DynamoDB to save JSON object.
-The UUID instrinsic function is used as the key for the DyanmoDB item.
+1. The State Machine starts by creating a Parallel flow and passing a UUID by using intrinsic function.
+2. This UUID as key is put into DynamoDB with an attribute of `taskComplete:false` to use as reference.
+3. An email message is sent to Human via SNS topic with a Task Token.
+The task will wait until Task Token is returned.
+4. At the same time a loop will start that will Sleep for X seconds and then check the Task Status in DyanmoDB using UUID.
+5. DynamoDB response is passed to Choice state.
+If `taskComplete === true` the loop will end otherwise it will continue and send a Reminder email to Human via SNS and loop back to beginning.
+6. When the Task Token is returned to the State Machine it will move to the Update Task Status which will end the loop and complete the State Machine

 ![image](./resources/statemachine.png)

 ## Testing

-1. Determine your AWS Account number and Region stack is deploy to
+1. After deployment you will receive an email titled `AWS Notification - Subscription Confirmation`.
+Click on the link in the email to confirm your subscription.
+This will allow SNS to send you emails.
-2. Navigate to Step Functions in the AWS console and select the TranslateText workflow.
+2. Navigate to the AWS Step Functions console and select the `HumanTaskReminder` workflow.
 If you don't see it, make sure you are in the correct Region.
-3. Send test text to state machine via test-data.json file.
-Replace your values in code and run AWS CLI command
+3. Select `Start Execution`, use default input JSON and then click `Start Execution`.
+4. Wait X seconds until you receive the Task email and the Reminder email.
+5. Copy the Task Token from the Task email and use CLI to complete the Task by calling  `SendTaskSuccess` API.
     ```bash
-    aws stepfunctions start-execution --state-machine-arn arn:aws:states:<YOUR REGION>:<YOUR AWS ACCOUNT>:stateMachine:TranslateText --input file://test-data.json
+        aws stepfunctions send-task-success --task-token <YOUR-TASK-TOKEN> --task-output '{"result":true}'
     ```
-4. Observe the State Machine workflow execution.
-It may take several seconds for the workflow to complete.
-View the input and output of each state to see what data is passed and/or altered from one state to the next
-5. Navigate to DynamoDB in the AWS console, select Tables, then select the TranslatedTextTable and click "Explore table items" and then perform a scan by clicking the Run button.
-You should have a record with original and translated versions.
+5. Observe the workflow complete the reminder loop by ending on Succeed State.

 ## Cleanup